UoB-CS-Students/Year-1-EFC/Notes/Arbitrary-Types.md

 ### 3. `('a -> 'b) -> 'a -> 'b`
 **Can we define a function `f` whose type is `('a -> 'b) -> 'a -> 'b`?**
 The first argument of `f` has the type `'a -> 'b`, which is a function.
 The second argument of `f` has the type `'a`, and the output has type `'b`.
-An concrete example would be where the first argument is a function `int -> bool`, and it returns whether or not an integer is even, and then the second argument is the integer we want to inspect.
+A concrete example would be where the first argument is a function `int -> bool`, and it returns whether or not an integer is even, and then the second argument is the integer we want to inspect.
 For example, `f is_even 5` would be false.

 Remember that `f` takes two arguments - a function and something else: